apache/drill/_docs/data-sources-and-file-formats/060-text-files-csv-tsv-psv.md

 ### Select Data from Particular Columns

 Converting text files to another format, such as Parquet, using the CTAS command and a SELECT * statement is not recommended.
 Instead, you should select data from particular columns.
-If your text file have no headers, use the [COLUMN[n] syntax]({{site.baseurl}}/docs/querying-plain-text-files), and then assign meaningful column names using aliases.
+If your text files have no headers, use the [COLUMN[n] syntax]({{site.baseurl}}/docs/querying-plain-text-files), and then assign meaningful column names using aliases.
 For example:

     CREATE TABLE parquet_users AS SELECT CAST(COLUMNS[0] AS INT) AS user_id, COLUMNS[1] AS username, CAST(COLUMNS[2] AS TIMESTAMP) AS registration_date
     FROM `users.csv1`;

 You need to select particular columns instead of using SELECT * for performance reasons.
 Drill reads CSV, TSV, and PSV files into a list of VARCHARS, rather than individual columns.
-While parquet supports and Drill reads lists, as of this release of Drill, the read path for complex data is not optimized.

-If your text file have headers, you can enable extractHeader and select particular columns by name.
+If your text files have headers, you can enable extractHeader and select particular columns by name.
 For example:

     CREATE TABLE parquet_users AS SELECT CAST(user_id AS INT) AS user_id, username, CAST(registration_date AS TIMESTAMP) AS registration_date